MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsTeamsTranslationRule.md

 ### None

 ## NOTES
-The cmdlet is available in Teams PowerShell module 4.5.0 or later.
+The cmdlet is available in Teams PowerShell Module 4.5.0 or later.

+The matching logic used in the cmdlet is the same as when the manipulation rule has been associated with an SBC and a call is being routed.

+If a match is found in two or more manipulation rules, the first one is returned.

+There is a short delay before newly created manipulation rules are added to the evaluation.

 ## RELATED LINKS
 [New-CsTeamsTranslationRule](New-CsTeamsTranslationRule.md)